kannikakabilar/Kannika-Notas/Checkpoint/README.md

 27\. &ensp; LeetCode Q1026

 28\. &ensp; <mark style="background-color:#efe3ff"><strong>LeetCode Q894</strong></mark>
+<br>Hint-Note: Think about if there are n total nodes, 1 for root and i nodes for left-subtree, how much would the right subtree have?
+<br> -use recursion to generate subtrees with i nodes for left-subtree and for each left-subtree loop through every possible right-subtree
+<br> -store the list of subtrees of size-n-nodes into a hashmap

 29\. &ensp; Balance a Binary Search Tree - LeetCode Q1382 (how do you get subarray of an arraylist?)